 This document is a “serious” document.
 It's signed under the penalty of perjury and if it can be shown that some intent was involved in skewing the information, fines and jail time are theoretically possible.

 There are a few areas in the 433a form where information about assets are requested.
 The IRS is asking for this information primarily to calculate the value of available assets and determine whether it wants that value included in an offer in compromise or whether it wants to demand liquidation of the assets before setting up a payment plan.

-Simple enough I suppose, as long is you understand how asset valuation is done.
+Simple enough as long is you understand how asset valuation is done.
 If you do, you can use the numbers when calculating the offer in compromise amount.
-If you don't…well you may get bitten.

 Asset Matter Example – Know the Rules